hexojs/site/source/docs/themes.md

 `category` | Category archives layout | `archive` `tag` | Tag archives layout | `archive`

-Hexo supports **Layout** and **Partial**.
-Every template file use `layout.ejs` as layout by default.
-You can set `layout: false` in front-matter or delete `layout.ejs` to disable the layout.

-{% note info Customize layouts %}
-If you want to customize a layout for your posts.
-You have to add a new layout file in `layout` folder or it'll fallback to `post` layout.
-Page variables in the custom layout is same as `post` layout.
-{% endnote %}

 ### scripts

 Script folder.
 JavaScript files in this folder will be loaded when Hexo started.
 This feature requires Hexo 2.4 and above.